 The Center for Educational Excellence supports the university in all phases of pedagogical development.
 The Center is committed to assisting in promoting the institution's core values of academic excellence, knowledge, community, ethical conduct, and compassionate service.
 The fundamental purpose of the CEE Travel Grant program is to expose faculty to key national issues in teaching and learning in higher education and encourage development on CEE's programming themes of Pedagogical Development, Diversity, Assessment, Instructional Technology, and the Scholarship of Teaching and Learning.
-CEE will support travel for 4 faculty to attend pertinent conferences held between July 1, 2013 - December 31, 2013.
+The CEE will support travel for up to 4 faculty to attend pertinent conferences held between January 1, 2014 - June 30, 2014.
 Grant amounts are up to $1,200.00 each.
 Members of the Center for Educational Excellence Advisory Committee will evaluate proposals on the strength of their connection to the CEE themes of Pedagogical Development, Diversity, Assessment, Instructional Technolog, and the Scholarship of Teaching and Learning.
 Proposals should clearly indicate how topics to be explored at the conference support the teaching mission of the university.
 They should also provide a description how they might design a CEE presentation to inform other USD faculty upon their return from the conference.

 Selection CriteriaThe primary criterion of judgment will be the excellence of the proposal and the thoughtfulness given to its applicability to CEE program themes of pedagogical development, diversity, assessment instructional technology, and the Scholarship of Teaching and Learning.
 Three additional key criteria are: 1) the general applicability of the topic for multiple disciplines; 2) the novelty of the pedagogy or topic; and 3) the vision for designing a CEE presentation based on the conference information.
 Applicants can only be funded once per fiscal year and preference will be given to first time applications.
 To view the rubric used to assess proposals, click here.
 To see a list of previous grantees, please click here.